Academic Program & Course Expectations

 NECC certificates are awarded for an area of concentration that develops specific skills needed for immediate job entry into a career field/cluster or further study in a clearly identified are of specialization within a discipline.
-NECC awards several types of certificates.
+NECC awards two types of certificates.

 What curriculum plan or course requirement or expectations should students be aware of?